ruggeri/tech-notes/randos/usb.md

 the differential pair is able to allow longer cable runs since EM interference can be cancelled.

-The USB-A connector had identical shape, so that a USB-A SuperSpeed cable could be plugged into any USB-A receptacle.
+The USB-A connector had identical shape, so that a USB-A 3.0 (AKA SuperSpeed) cable could be plugged into any USB-A receptacle.
 The USB-B shape was somewhat changed, to add a "roof" to the house.
+A USB-B 3.0 connector cannot be plugged into a USB-B 2.0 port, though.
+Though a USB-B 2.0 connector _can_ be plugged into a USB-B 3.0 port (and protocol downgrades to USB 2.0).

-You can tell a SuperSpeed USB-A connector or receptacle because it is colored _blue_.
+You can tell a SuperSpeed USB-A connector or receptacle because it is colored **blue**.
 This is for reference only; you can use a non-SuperSpeed cable in a SuperSpeed receptacle, or a SuperSpeed cable in a non-SuperSpeed receptacle.
 You just won't get the SuperSpeed.
 The original four pin connection will be used.

+USB 3.1 Gen 2 USB-A ports (also called **SuperSpeed+**, and capable of 10GBps bidirectional) are colored **teal**.

 **Micro-USB and Mini-USB**